-For all the adventurous tourists interested in hiking, Kidepo valley national park is a also a very good tourism destination for mountain hiking especially around the Morungole mountain.
+For all the adventurous tourists interested in hiking, Kidepo valley national park is also a very good tourist destination for mountain hiking, especially around the Morungole mountain.
 Hiking this mountain provides great views of the surrounding environments and there no need to fear as hikers are usually protected by armed rangers.

 The Narus Valley

 Being the only place with water even during the dry season, the Narus valley is one-place tourists’ in Kidepo valley national park should not miss visiting.
 While here, tourists will not miss seeing the major animals in the national park.

 Safaris in the Park